tatiana-vel/CBPROJECT1/README.md

-### Link to REpository
+### Link to the Repository

 https://github.com/tatiana-vel/CBPROJECT1.git

 ## screenshot

-Linked on the asserts folder.
+Linked on the assets folder.